skrey/yellow-extensions/source/help/de/contributing-guidelines.md

 Einen Fehler auf Englisch melden:

 ```
-Call to undefined function YellowToolbox::detectTimezone()
+Call to undefined function detectTimezone()

-Hello, I updated my website in the web browser and now get the following
-error message: Call to undefined function YellowToolbox::detectTimezone()
+Hello, I get the error message: Call to undefined function detectTimezone()
 in /var/www/website/system/extensions/fika.php.
 You can reproduce the bug
-in a new installation, select website, install the fika extension.
+in a new installation, select website, then install the fika extension.
 Here's my log file system/extensions/yellow.log:

 2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 7.1.33, Apache 2.4.33, Mac